Prince Rogers Nelson biography

 Purple Rain (1984)

-The Purple Rain album was released on 25th of June 1984 and sold 1.3 million copies that day, a number that eventually rose to a staggering 24 million.
-The film premiered at Grumman’s Chinese Theatre, Hollywood the following day and grossed $70m – a not only highly impressive take for a music movie but made it one of the year’s major blockbusters and most successful music movie since The Beatles’ A Hard Day’s Night.
-The soundtrack was acclaimed at the Academy Awards, winning Best Original Score on 25 March 1985 and was the highlight of the 1985 awards season yielding Prince’s most successful year.
-The resulting Purple Rain Tour was also an instant success.
-Selling 1.7 million tickets and breaking venue records across its near 100 shows, the tour grossed $30m.
-Eric Leeds, bother of Prince’s tour manager Alan Leeds, was added to the line-up to play saxophone on the tour.
-The tour began in November 1984 and ran until 7 April 1985, drawing an audience of 55,000 on its final show – staged at Miami’s Orange Bowl (renamed ‘Purple Bowl’ for the occasion).
-Although the Purple Rain Tour was intended to continue to Europe, exhausted by the gruelling schedule, pressure, and just wanting to work on something else, Prince pulled the tour to a close.
-He had its Syracuse show broadcast live to Europe to placate fans who could not now visit the tour in person.
-This recording also sold double Platinum when released as a VHS home video titled Prince And The Revolution: Live.
-Above all, the LP collected three American Music Awards in January 1985 and two Grammy Awards on 26 February (two for Purple Rain: Best Original Album and Best Performance, plus a third for Chaka Khan’s cover of I Feel For You as Best R&B Single – which also charted number one).
-Amid all this whirlwind success, Prince found time to work with Sheila Escovedo to create her debut album The Glamorous Life.
-With The Glamorous Life having also received a Grammy nomination for Best R&B Single, it saw Prince with two nominations in the same award category.
+Inspired by Bruce Springsteen’s band E-Street Band, Eric Leeds, bother of Prince’s tour manager Alan Leeds, was added to the lineup of The Revolution to play saxophone on the tour.
+Purple Rain Tour launched on 4 November 1984 with seven shows at Detroit’s Joe Louis Arena.
+Selling out wherever it was played, the shows ran until 7 April 1985 and drew attendance of 55,000 at its final show – staged at Miami’s Orange Bowl (renamed ‘Purple Bowl’ for the occasion).
+Although Purple Rain Tour was intended to continue to Europe, exhausted by the gruelling itinerary, pressure, and just wanting to work on something else, Prince pulled the year’s most successful tour to a close.
+To placate his European fans who could not now attend the tour in person, Prince had the New York show at the Syracuse Carrier Dome televised live in what occasioned the first ever concert simulcast via satellite.
+This recording was subsequently issued on VHS home video titled Prince And The Revolution: Live, its sales certified Platinum on 6 August 1985.
+Above all, the LP amassed three American Music Awards in January 1985 and two Grammy Awards on 26 February (two for Purple Rain: Best Original Album and Best Performance, plus a third for Chaka Khan’s cover of I Feel For You as Best R&B Single which had also charted number one), and in March that Oscar for best soundtrack.
+Amid all this whirlwind success, Prince even found the time to work on the debut album for the tour’s support act Sheila Escovedo to create her album The Glamorous Life.
+With The Glamorous Life having also received a Grammy nomination for Best R&B Single, it saw Prince bag an unprecedented two nominations within the same award category.

-Being the world’s biggest star in 1985, Prince was invited to participate in LiveAid, but owing to scheduling commitments with the Purple Rain Tour Prince declined the offer to sing on the single We Are The World.
-It was a controversial decision not to turn up at A&M Studios right after the AMA’s having already collected three awards that night.
-In truth, Prince did not wish to perform vocals in front of Michael Jackson and forty other music icons – preferring even to send his own engineer from his studio while laying down vocals.
-Prince instead offered a specially written song 4 The Tears In Your Eyes for the accompanying album.
-The track was recorded on the Purple Rain stage at the New Orleans Superdome.
-A subsequently shot video of him performing it was aired during the LiveAid concert at Philadelphia on 13 July 1985.
-Prince’s non-involvement in the event was met with both incredulity and destain in the media, viewed as an apparent arrogant snub.
+Having topped both the album and singles charts, as well as a box office smash movie, Prince was an obvious choice to invite to participate in the historic LiveAid concert.
+But owing to scheduling commitments with Purple Rain Tour, Prince controversially declined.
+His also infamous turning down the offer to sing on the single We Are The World – deciding against turning up at A&M Studios to appear on the song despite being in LA right after the AMA’s having already collected three awards that night.
+In truth, Prince had no desire to perform vocals in front of the likes of Michael Jackson, Ray Charles and the forty other music icons massed in the studio – preferring to send even his own engineer from his studio while laying down vocals.
+Prince instead offered a specially written song 4 The Tears In Your Eyes for the accompanying compilation.
+The track was recorded directly on the Purple Rain stage at New Orleans Superdome on 1 February.
+A subsequently shot video of him performing the song aired during the LiveAid concert at Philadelphia on 13 July 1985.
+Prince’s non-involvement in the event was met with both incredulity and destain by the media and his musical peers, who viewed it as an apparent arrogant snub.
 It brought Prince his first negative press coverage, which compelled him to write Hello (issued as B-side to Pop Life with his next album) in response to the criticism: “I tried 2 tell them that I didn’t want 2 sing, but I’d gladly write a song instead.
 They said ‘Okay’ and everything was cool, ‘Til a camera tried 2 get in my bed.”

 Around The World In A Day (1985)